When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 Fatigue

 Tiredness that does not seem to have any cause even after resting well is one of the early signs of heart problems.
-If the heart is not working correctly, it might not supply the body with adequate blood supply to sustain its functions, thus causing tiredness.
+If the heart is not working correctly, it might not supply the body with an adequate blood supply to sustain its functions, thus causing tiredness.
 This kind of tiredness tends to be more severe and persistent than normal fatigue, and an ECG may indicate if the heart's functioning is impaired.

 Other Signs to Look Out For

-1. Swelling of legs, ankles, or feet
+Swelling of legs, ankles, or feet

 This can be caused by fluid retention or failure of the heart.
 It will worsen as the day progresses.
 In general, it is an indication that the heart is not pumping blood as it is supposed to, and this excess fluid settles in the legs.

-2. Nausea or indigestion
+Nausea or indigestion

 For women, sometimes the symptoms presented as nausea or indigestion might be heart problems, particularly if these are associated frequently with chest pain.
-Though the symptoms appear to manifest like digestive problems, there could be a situation when the heart may be not receiving adequate blood flow, and hence these symptoms warrant a discussion of the use of an ECG by the patient with the care provider.
+Though the symptoms appear to manifest like digestive problems, there could be a situation when the heart may not be receiving adequate blood flow, and hence these symptoms warrant a discussion of the use of an ECG by the patient with the care provider.

 Apart from the awareness of symptoms, some risk factors are good indicators of when to get an ECG.